APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/B. OMOP-CDM/README.md

 ## 2. ETL staging to OMOP

+Code for ETL of the 14 studies from central staging to OMOP CDM can be found in the [2.
+ETL staging to OMOP](./2.%20ETL%20staging%20to%20OMOP) folder.

 ## 3. Achilles
 Achilles is part of [HADES](https://ohdsi.github.io/Hades/index.html) set collection of open-source R packages.